We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In people with GERD, the LES relaxes too much and allows stomach acid to enter the esophagus.
 This can cause a painful burning sensation in the mid-abdomen, chest, and throat.

-While the stomach has a tough lining to resist the acid, the esophagus doesn’t.
-Therefore, sensitive tissue may be injured over time.
+While the stomach has a tough lining to protect it from acid, the esophagus doesn’t.
+This means the sensitive esophageal tissue may be injured over time.

 Complications of GERD may include:

 - esophageal stricture, which is a narrowing of the esophagus

 - dental disease

 - asthma flare-ups